When to consider neuromodulation devices for migraine.

 How does Cefaly work?

-Cefaly works by external trigeminal nerve stimulation (eTNS), similar to a TENS unit mechanism.
-It works by neurostimulation of the trigeminal nerve branches in the forehead to disrupt the electrical circuitry involved in a migraine attack.
+Cefaly works by external trigeminal nerve stimulation (eTNS).
+The trigeminal nerve is the nerve that innervates throughout the brain, face, and head, and is the central component to a migraine attack.
+Cefaly works by sending electrical signals into the trigeminal nerve branches in the forehead to disrupt the electrical circuitry involved in a migraine attack.

 How is Cefaly used?